SARA SINCLAIR

 EDUCATION

-2014 Oral History Master of Arts, Columbia University
+2013-2014 Oral History Master of Arts, Columbia University (October 2014)

-2011 Bachelor of Arts, “With Great Distinction” Athabasca University
+2009-2011 Bachelor of Arts, “With Great Distinction” Athabasca University

-2001 Associate of Arts Degree (Theatre Performance) American Academy of Dramatic Arts, NYC, USA
+1999-2001 Associate of Arts Degree (Theatre Performance) American Academy of Dramatic Arts, NYC, USA

-ORAL HISTORY CONSULTANCY & PROGRAM MANAGEMENT
+ORAL HISTORY RESEARCH, INTERVIEWING & PROGRAM MANAGEMENT

 Whitney Museum of American Art, February 2020 -